dustmodebros/HAB-code/README.md

 \*   Amateur UHF radio transceiver.
 Recommended by HAB experts, as it is (relatively) cheap compared to other transcievers.

 **  [Fldigi](http://www.w1hkj.com/index.html) is a piece of software that allows the user to use their computer's soundcard as a two-way data modem.
-It is able to interpret various
+It is able to interpret various transmission      modes and output encoded data as text.

 ## Images